projectshaped/parametric-svg/Readme.md

 [operator]: #operator

+####  parameter  ####

+A parameter is a unique name associated with a dynamic value.
+It is a semantic equivalent of an ECMAScript variable.
+The value assigned to the parameter can be referred to through a [parameter reference][parameter-reference].

+The way of assigning a value to a parameter is implementation-specific.
+A common way, also supported in SVG 2.0, is passing parameters through a URL query string.
+Thus, if we wanted to assign the value `10` to a parameter named `factor` within a graphic located at `http://example.com/circle.svg`, we could retrieve it through the following URL: `http://example.com/circle.svg?factor=10`.

+A parameter may have a default value declared through the [`<ref>`][] or [`<parametric:ref>`][parametric-ref] element with its attribute `param` matching the parameter's name.
+The [literal][] declared in the attribute `default` should then be used as a fallback value in case no value is assigned to the parameter.
+For example, if a document contains the element `<parametric:ref param="factor" value="20">` and the parameter named `factor` has no value assigned, `20` should be used as its fallback value.

+Both the string describing a default value of a parameter – and that describing a value being assigned to it – should be valid [literals][literal].
+If it's not valid, parsing the value should result in an [error][] and the value should be marked as not defined.

+[parameter]: #parameter

 ####  parameter reference  ####

-A parameter reference is an equivalent of an ECMAScript variable identifier – both in syntax and in meaning.
-It represents the value of a parameter of the same name.
-If no parameter is passed, it falls back to the default value delared in the [`<ref>`][ref] or [`<parametric:ref>`][parametric-ref] element.
+A parameter reference is an equivalent of an ECMAScript variable identifier – both syntactically and semantically.
+It represents the value of a [parameter][] of the same name.

-If the referenced value is invalid or undefined, the expression containing the reference should result in an [error][].
+If no value is assigned to the referenced [parameter][], the default value should be used as a fallback.
+If the [parameter][] has neither a value assigned nor a default value declared, evaluation of its reference should result in an [error][].

 For example, in the declaration `<circle parametric:r="10 * factor" />`, `factor` is a parameter reference.
-If the parameter `factor` is assigned a value of `5`, the expression `10 * factor` will evalute to `50`.
+If the [parameter][] `factor` is assigned a value of `5`, the [expression][] `10 * factor` will evalute to `50`.

 [parameter reference]: #parameter-reference